Jordan2confuse/boo-weather/README.md

-# ☁️🌡️🌀 Boo Weather App
+# ☁️🌡️🌀 Weather Alarm System

-This is a weather app
+This app predicts weather forecast with accurate information!

 Description of the app ...